erajasekar/erajasekar.github.io/_posts/2020-09-07-how-to-add-icons-to-notion-notes.md

 ### 2. Use unique colors for each category

-I use popular [PARA](https://youtu.be/FZIMlWLW4gU) ( Projects, Areas, Resources, Archieve ) method to organize all resources.
-So I use unique color for each type of resource.
+I use popular [PARA](https://youtu.be/FZIMlWLW4gU) ( Projects, Areas, Resources, Archive ) method to organize all resources.
+So I use unique colors for each type of resource.
 For eg. Green for Projects, Red for Areas, Blue for Resources etc. Here is example from my Notion.

 ![Notion Para Example](https://www.dropbox.com/s/rcjib2pdvb25icn/Notion-Para.png?dl=0&raw=1)